-Grief and the Search for Truth are the themes covered by my next 2 reviews.
+Grief and the search for truth are the themes covered by my next two reviews.

 Amy and Roger’s story is thrashed out whilst on a road trip together.